root-project/root/documentation/users-guide/Geometry.md

 #### Trapezoids

-In general, we will call trapezoidall shapes having 8 vertices and up to 6 trapezoid faces.
+In general, we will call trapezoidal shapes having 8 vertices and up to 6 trapezoid faces.
 Besides that, two of the opposite faces are parallel to XY plane and are positioned at ` dZ`.
 Since general trapezoids are seldom used in detector geometry descriptions, there are several